Barbara Euphan Todd: Worzel Gummidge

 The novels have been illustrated by various artists, including Diana Stanley, Elisabeth Alldridge, Will Nickless and Jill Crockford.

-In the 1950s Todd collaborated with Denis and Mabel Constanduros on a series of Worzel Gummidge radio plays for children.
+In the 1950s, Todd collaborated with Denis and Mabel Constanduros on a series of Worzel Gummidge radio plays for children.
 A television series, Worzel Gummidge Turns Detective, was made in 1953.
-In 1967 five Worzel Gummidge stories were narrated by Gordon Rollings in five episodes of the BBC children's serial Jackanory.
+In 1967, five Worzel Gummidge stories were narrated by Gordon Rollings in five episodes of the BBC children's serial Jackanory.

 A second television series, adapted by Keith Waterhouse and Willis Hall, was broadcast in 1978–1981.

 A further television derivative was Worzel Gummidge Down Under (1987–89, Channel 4), in which the main character moves to New Zealand.

-Another new television adaptation, Worzel Gummidge, in 2019 was written and directed by, and starred, Mackenzie Crook.
+A new television adaptation, Worzel Gummidge, in 2019 was written and directed by, and starred, Mackenzie Crook.